Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

      or http://127.0.0.1:8888/lab?token=df6d103b0944468bec9eb658184548bdc66bf0cf6e1462a5
 ```

 In the example above we are looking for the URL:

 http://jupyter:8888/lab?token=df6d103b0944468bec9eb658184548bdc66bf0cf6e1462a5

 - LoadBalancer

-  If you are using a LoadBalancer then you can replace `jupyter` with the LoadBalancer IP:
+  If you are using a LoadBalancer then you can replace `jupyter` with the LoadBalancer External-IP:

   ```bash
   $ kubectl get service jupyter